Cytomine-ULiege/S_Segment-CV-AdaptThres-Sample/README.md

 * **Summary:** It applies a thresholding algorithm to a thumbnail of a whole image (downloaded from Cytomine-Core) and upload detected geometries to Cytomine-Core (in a userjob layer)

-To launch such an analysis, a user first specify a Cytomine term identifier.
-The app will then apply the algorithm to all Cytomine images belonging to the current project.
+To launch such an analysis, a user first specifies a Cytomine term identifier.
+The app will then apply the algorithm to specified images in the project.
+If not specified, all Cytomine images belonging to the current project.
 Detected objects are labeled with the term identifier.

 * **Typical application:** Detect sample regions before applying other algorithms (e.g. segmentation).